tgra/Linked-Art-Collection-Data-Workflow/README.md

 # Example usage

-The transform collection data for digital images data, available via the PIA JSON API, to Linked Art:
+To transform collection data for digital images data, available via the PIA JSON API, to Linked Art:

 1. extract data (and save locally)
 ```python